kromerm/adfdataflowdocs/Concepts/adf-data-flow-json.md

 ## sort
 ### Description
 Sorts the array using the provided predicate function.
-Sort expects a reference to two consecutive elements in the predicate function as #item1 and #item2.
+Sort expects a reference to two consecutive elements in the expression function as #item1 and #item2.

 ### Examples
 ```